End Polio Now

 Rotary's remarkable commitment.
 Working with an incredible network of people, we really are so close to eradicating polio.

-The Rotary organisation’s involvement in the programme to make Polio only the second disease to be eradicated from the world dates back to 1979 when Rotary funded a Polio immunisation programme of 6 million children in the Philippines.
+Rotary’s involvement in the programme to make Polio only the second disease to be eradicated from the world dates back to 1979 when Rotary funded a Polio immunisation programme of 6 million children in the Philippines.

 In 1985 Rotary International committed to lead a worldwide campaign to eradicate the disease.
 At this time, Polio was endemic in 125 countries and over 1,000 children were paralysed worldwide everyday!